 I stumbled across this process of setting ash into glass.
 I looked at what was being offered and then decided this is what I was going to do!
 I set about looking at what was out there and created something different that nobody else was offering.

 I wanted to keep prices so the glass was affordable for everyone, so I created lightcatchers to hang in the window.
 I have spent a year designing and creating and finding the right people to help me.
 I have met some really lovely people along the way.

 I attended Cancercare in Kendal while I was recovering and found this to be an amazing free service at a time when i needed it most.
-For this reason I will be donating to Cancercare from every sale.

 I would like to take the opportunity to thank my parents for their continual support throughout this whole process.
 I also want to thanks my dear friends for always being there and believing in me and supporting me.
 And to my best friend Hayley, thank you.